PWAs are coming to iOS 11.3: Cupertino, we have a problem

 Service Workers API is available on HTTPS at Safari, the Web View (that means, Chrome, Firefox, and Facebook In-App browsers), Apps added to the Home Screen (Web.app) and Safari View Controller (such as when you click on a link on Twitter on iOS).

 It sounds good, right?
-Well, there is a significant issue here: on Safari, on each app’s Web view, and home screen web apps, the engine doesn’t share Service Workers nor the Cache Storage, which means the user might end with several copies of all the files for the PWA on the same device.
+Well, there is a significant issue here: on Safari and on each app’s Web view which means the user might end with several copies of all the files for the PWA on the same device.

 You might be thinking: Hey, Max, the same happens on Android and different browsers (Chrome, Firefox, Opera, Samsung Internet, UC Web).
 Well, you are right, but it’s a different use case.
 On Android, OS’ web views don’t have Service Workers support and PWAs on the home screen share the same SW and cache of the browser who owns that icon.
 Also, loading the same web apps on different browsers on the same device doesn’t seem to be a typical use case.

 Now, let’s say you are an iOS user and you typically use a PWA, such as Twitter Lite.
-When you explicitly want to use it, you open your (pseudo)browser, such as Chrome or Firefox on iOS.
+When you explicitly want to use it, you open your (pseudo)browser, such as Chrome, Edge or Firefox on iOS.
 You get one copy of the app.
-Let’s say you add it to the Home Screen as well; the second copy of the app is there.
-Because on iOS you can’t change the default browser if you receive a link on Mail to a tweet, Safari will open, and a third copy of the app will be “installed” in your device.
+Because on iOS you can’t change the default browser if you receive a link on Mail to a tweet, Safari will open, and a second copy of the app will be “installed”.
+If you add it to the Home Screen as well fortunately, the same second copy of the app is there.
 Done?
 Not yet.
-If you use Facebook or some newspapers apps among other apps that offer you In-App browsing experiences, when you click on a link to a tweet or a Twitter account, you will have another copy!
-Fortunately, Safari View Controller seems to share SW and cache with Safari.
+If you use Facebook or some newspapers apps among other apps that offer you In-App browsing experiences, when you click on a link to a tweet or a Twitter account, you will have another copy per app!

 Web App Manifest support